Florida Paternity Information

 Child Custody of Children Born During Marriage

 Despite popular belief, and rightfully so, biology and legal status do not go hand in hand some of the time.
 Here’s why: A child born during the marriage is the legal responsibility of the husband, regardless of whether he was there at the time of conception.
 In addition to the legal responsibility to support the child, he also enjoys (hopefully) the legal right to have a meaningful relationship with the child should the marriage end.
 Divorcing the non-biological father of a child born during the marriage, does not change his status as being the legal father.
-Yes, there are exceptions to every rule that will be touched upon later.
+Yes, there are exceptions to every rule that our Florida child custody lawyers can address.

 Children Born out of Wedlock